ItsukiKigoshi/ItsukiKigoshi/README.md

 - [UN](https://www.un.org/en/)
 - [GovTech Tokyo](https://www.govtechtokyo.or.jp)
 - [Centre Pompidou](https://www.centrepompidou.fr/fr/)
+- Raise Children with Books and the Nature, Free from 喧噪 of Cities, TVs, the Internets

 ### Cluster 3 (Later Career)
+value: 次代に繋げる, 時代を繋げる
 - Researcher/Professor at Higehr Educational Institutes
 - Education to Children taken place in a Forest
 - Construct Public Library, Museum (doesn't have to be physical)